robvk/dh-dev-application/README.md

 ### react-scripts
 react-scripts is installed as part of the create-react-app process and saves a lot of configuration that you only have to do once.
 Added the sass builder though.

+### classnames
+A simple library to add class names based on js expressions.
+It is recommended by the react team and very simple so expect no problems using it.

 ### jest, supertest, enzyme
 These are all the test packages.
 Supertest to test express servers, jest for both client and server, enzyme for easier react component support.